13Cubed/Abeebus/README.md

 # Abeebus
 **Abeebus is a GeoIP lookup utility utilizing [ipinfo.io](https://ipinfo.io) services.
 This script is very useful for parsing email headers, small log files, and any other arbitrary data for IPv4 addresses.**

-For any given file, Abeebus will:
+For any given file(s), Abeebus will:

 - Extract valid IPv4 addresses (e.g., "CSI: Cyber" addresses like 951.27.9.840 will not match)
 - Ignore duplicates